Philippines Cebu Pacific Places $4.8 Bn Airbus Order - UrduPoint

 "With this purchase we aim to reduce our fuel emission and build a more sustainable operation," he added.

-The Philippine carrier has a fleet of 74 planes, most of which are from Airbus, and has received eight new aircraft this year, the majority also Airbus planes.
+The Philippine carrier has a fleet of 74 planes, most from Airbus, and has received eight new aircraft this year, the majority of them also Airbus planes.

 The order comes as the budget airline flew more than 20 million people in 2018, up three percent year-on-year.